dreamlh/ZihanZhang.github.io/index.md

   - Segment nucleus instances from nucleus images acquired in different microscopy systems, which is provided by Kaggle 2018 Data Science Bowl.
   - In the baseline experiments, use fully convolutional networks with VGG16 backbone to semantically segment nuclei from the background, and use open operation to separate individual nuclei.
   - In the contrast experiments, apply Mask RCNN to direct segment nucleus instances.
 Extract features by ResNet101 with Feature Pymarid Networks; select regions of interest by Region Proposal Networks; semantically segment the nuclei in all regions by fully convolutional networks.
   - Implement the two models and pretrain them on COCO datasets; implement evaluation criteria by mean average procision; carefully tune hyperparameters.
-Mask RCNN significantly (0.401) outperforms the baseline model (0.229).
+Mask RCNN significantly outperforms the baseline model.
 - Get access to [pdf](./mlp-final-report.pdf).

 # AWARDS & HONORS